Key Metrics for eCommerce Performance Analysis

 • Paid advertising

 Analyze each channel by sessions, product views, add-to-cart rate, and revenue per visit.
-Then shift spend toward the sources that bring buyers, not just clicks.
-This also helps you test new creatives, keywords, and audiences using ecommerce analytics platform insights.
+Shift spending toward sources that bring buyers, not just clicks.
+This approach helps test new creatives, keywords, and audiences using ecommerce analytics platform insights.

 Engagement Metrics: Time on Site, Pages per Visit, Bounce Rate

-Engagement metrics measure how shoppers interact with your store.
-They tell you if visitors find what they need and if your pages load, read, and flow well.
-Use these numbers alongside conversion data so you can act quickly.
+Engagement metrics measure shopper interaction with your store.
+They reveal if visitors find what they need and if pages load well.
+Use these numbers with conversion data for quick action.

-Time on site shows whether your content holds attention.
+Time on site indicates if content holds attention.
 If it drops on key pages, improve product photos, descriptions, and FAQs.

-Pages per visit indicate browsing depth.
-If shoppers view many pages but do not buy, tighten navigation and add clearer calls to action.
+Pages per visit show browsing depth.
+If shoppers view many pages but don’t buy, tighten navigation and add clearer calls to action.

-Bounce rate highlights where visitors leave right away.
-If a landing page bounces, match the page message to the ad or search intent and speed up load time.
+Bounce rate highlights where visitors leave immediately.
+If a page bounces, match its message to the ad or search intent and speed up load time.

 Key engagement metrics